-x Quarterly report pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 For the quarterly period ended March 31, 2014 or

-Transition report pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 For the transition period from to

-Commission file number: 0-27756

-ALEXION PHARMACEUTICALS, INC.

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware

-(State or Other Jurisdiction of Incorporation or Organization)

-(I.R.S.
-Employer Identification No.)

-352 Knotter Drive, Cheshire Connecticut 06410 (Address of Principal Executive Offices) (Zip Code)

-(Registrant's telephone number, including area code)

-N/A

-(Former name, former address, and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No \Box

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes x No \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Check One:

-Large accelerated filer x Accelerated filer \Box Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No x

-Common Stock, \$0.0001 par value

-Class

-Outstanding as of April 23, 2014

-Alexion Pharmaceuticals, Inc.
+X Quarterly report pursuant to Section 13 or 15 (d) of the For the quarterly period ended June 30, 2014 e Securities Exchange Act of 1934 or Transition report pursuant to Section 13 or 15 (d) of th e Securities Exchange Act of 1934 For the transition period from to 2 Commission ile number: 0-27756 MACEUTICALS, INC. ant as Specified in Its Charter) Delaware 13-3648318 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) Cheshire Connecticut 06410 Executive Offices) (Zip Code) 2-272-2596 e number, including area code) (Former name, former address, and f N/A former fiscal year, if changed since last report) prece o be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the le such reports), and (2) has been subject to such filing requirements for the past I and p Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted the preceding 12 months (or for such shorter period that the registrant was required to Indicate by check mark whether the registrant is a large accelerated filer, an acc e accelerated filer," "accelerated filer" and "smaller reporting company" in Rule elerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of the Exchange Act.
+Check One: Large accelerated filer $\square$ Non-accelerated filer $\square$ (Do Smaller reporting company $\square$ not check if a smaller reporting company) 1 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No x Common Stock, \$0.0001 par value 197,814,997 Class Outstanding as of July 23, 2014